HalftimeHarry/lifehub/COLLECTIONS_SETUP.md

 - ✅ trips
 - ✅ tasks

-## New Collection Needed
+## New Collections Needed

-You'll need to create this collection:
+You'll need to create these collections:
 - ⚠️ **people** - For tracking non-user contacts (Carol, Charlie, etc.)
+- ⚠️ **locations** - For tracking places (doctor offices, hotels, etc.)
+- ⚠️ **expenses** - For tracking income/expenses with receipt images

 ## Add Fields to Each Collection